opencdms-project/project-risks/README.md

-# risk
+# OpenCDMS Risk Register

-OpenCDMS Risk Register
+See the issues and projects sections for OpenCDMS risks